Caswell County, North Carolina: Mid-20th century to 2020s

-Although Magder Studios ultimately declared bankruptcy in 1997, several films and commercials were produced at the site, which is now utilized as industrial space.

 In April 1997, the state dedicated the Dan River Prison Work Farm, a minimum-custody facility near Yanceyville, and began moving inmates into the facility.
-It was built largely by inmate crews under Department of Correction engineers, with a North Carolina Department of Labor apprenticeship certifying completers as journey‑level craftsmen.
-The 650-inmate-capacity facility was planned to field 13 community‑work squads serving Caswell and seven neighboring counties and to operate greenhouse and field production supplying year‑round produce to 23 Piedmont‑area prisons.
-Hiring for the facility filled 165 positions, about half with Caswell County residents.
+Built largely by inmate crews under Department of Correction engineers, the facility was designed for 650 inmates and initially added about 165 positions, roughly half filled by Caswell County residents; operations have included greenhouse and field production of produce for other prisons.

+In 1998, the North Carolina Wildlife Resources Commission and Ducks Unlimited constructed the 14-acre Highrock Waterfowl Impoundment on the R. Wayne Bailey–Caswell Game Land, a state-managed wildlife area southeast of Yanceyville, to expand wetland habitat for waterfowl.

-At the start of the 21st century, the region faced challenges, including adapting to the Information Age and addressing the decline of the tobacco industry, which negatively impacted the local economy.
-At the same time, cultural tourism had been emerging as an important economic contributor.
+In the early 2000s, the region faced challenges including adapting to the Information Age and addressing the decline of the tobacco industry, which negatively affected the local economy, even as cultural tourism emerged as an economic contributor.

-To support tourism and provide resources for travelers, the Piedmont Triad Visitor Center was established in Pelham in 1994.
-The center continues to offer information and assistance to those exploring the area's attractions and events.

-Broadband internet initiatives in recent years, through efforts such as the state's Completing Access to Broadband (CAB) program, have been underway in the county, increasing high-speed internet availability, which has benefited both residents and businesses.

-While only a limited number of tobacco farms remain in the area, the agriculture-based sector has adapted and thrived, with farmers diversifying into other types of farming to sustain the industry.
+In 2007, Caswell Correctional Center, a medium-custody facility near Yanceyville, employed about 188 staff and offered on-site vocational training from Piedmont Community College, contributing state jobs and education services to the local economy.

+Initiatives in the 2010s—such as the Caswell County Farmers Market, launched in 2013—were followed in the 2020s by new investments: Riverside Furniture Corporation’s $5.4 million, 300000 sqft warehouse and distribution center (announced in 2020 to create 50 jobs); major 2020 and 2023 grants for Piedmont Community College’s CEAD agribusiness campus in Pelham; the county-funded CoSquare coworking hub in downtown Yanceyville; and, in 2024, Cherokee Tobacco’s planned $14 million, 65000 sqft facility creating 39 jobs in Pelham.

 By the 2020s, the local economy, while maintaining its agricultural roots, had further diversified across multiple sectors, including manufacturing, healthcare, education, food service, retail, and other service industries.

-In 2020, the Caswell County Chamber of Commerce profiled a “vibrant art community” centered on Milton Studio Art Gallery in Milton, representing more than sixty regional artists and reflecting the county’s longstanding arts heritage, including earlier painters such as Maud Gatewood and Benjamin Forrest Williams.
+In 2020, the Caswell County Chamber of Commerce described the county as having a growing art community centered on the Milton Studio Art Gallery, which represented more than sixty regional artists.
+The county’s arts heritage includes painters such as Maud Gatewood and Benjamin Forrest Williams.

-State and county-led investments in education, including the multi-million dollar renovation of Bartlett Yancey High School in 2022, have supported workforce development by modernizing facilities and broadening opportunities through Piedmont Community College.
+State and county-led investments in education, including the multimillion-dollar renovation of Bartlett Yancey High School in 2022, have supported workforce development by modernizing facilities and broadening opportunities through Piedmont Community College.

+In the mid-2020s, broadband initiatives, including the state's Completing Access to Broadband (CAB) program, sought to expand high-speed internet availability in the county for households and businesses.

+Although only a limited number of tobacco farms remain, the county's agricultural sector has adapted through farmers diversifying into other types of farming.

-While water and sewer infrastructure needs have been pressing concerns in communities such as Yanceyville, Caswell County's location, available commercial properties, land primed for development, relatively low property taxes, and other contributing factors have fostered its continued economic development.
+While water and sewer infrastructure needs have been pressing concerns in communities such as Yanceyville, independent sources have cited Caswell County's location within the Piedmont Triad region and the availability of developable industrial sites, including Pelham Business Park, as supporting business recruitment and economic development.